 When Full Encryption encrypts a USB drive, it does not create a system partition.

-For information about how to decrypt drives from the Full Encryption web UI, see Decrypt Devices.
+For information about how to decrypt drives from the Full Encryption management UI, see Decrypt Devices.